ben-xD/open-data/README.md

 Search through these using [our tool]("https://app.climatepolicyradar.org").

+## Contents

+At the moment this is the data used to power the alpha version of our search tool:

+* all the metadata of over 3,000 laws and policies, and
+* the full text and metadata of just over 1,000 laws and policies.

+We're missing the full text of some of these documents as we've so far only parsed text out of English language PDFs.
+We'll keep this repository up to date as we add more documents to our tool.

+> **NOTE:** there are no guarantees that we'll keep the data structure backwards compatible with previous versions, as we're still in alpha.
+We recommend that you pin to a specific commit if you want to use this data.

 ## Data Structure

 The data in the `data` folder is organised into subfolders by country.